mitmath/1806/README.md

 Students in 18.06 have the option of using <img src="https://camo.githubusercontent.com/e1ae5c7f6fe275a50134d5889a68f0acdd09ada8/687474703a2f2f6a756c69616c616e672e6f72672f696d616765732f6c6f676f5f68697265732e706e67" width="33" align=top> through the  [juliabox.org](https://juliabox.org) website.

 **Julia problem set 4 is already out!
 Replace `PS3`in the instructions below with `PS4`to get it!
-Deadline for problem set 3 is Friday 9th October.**
+Deadline for problem set 3 is Friday 9th October 11:59pm.**

 ## Instructions for Problem Set 3